 Google Cloud Fundamentals: Learn essential concepts and terminology for working with Google Cloud.
 Next, Learn how resources get organized with projects and identify different ways to interact with Google Cloud.
 Google Cloud Training provides this course.
 Its audit version is free, and 8 hours are required to complete the course.

-SQL for Data Science: Learn how to identify a subset of data needed from a column or set of columns and write a SQL query to limit those results.
+SQL for Data Science: Learn how to identify a subset of data needed from a column or set of columns and write an SQL query to limit those results.
 Next, Learn how to create an analysis table from multiple queries using the UNION operator.
 Sadie St. Lawrence instructed this course.
 Its audit version is free, and 14 hours are required to complete the course.

-Introduction to Programming with MATLAB: Learn the fundamental of computer programming concepts such as variables, control structures, and functions.
+Introduction to Programming with MATLAB: Learn the fundamentals of computer programming concepts such as variables, control structures, and functions.
 Next, Learn about various data types and how to handle them in MATLAB.
 Akos Ledeczi instructed this course.
 Its audit version is free, and 35 hours are required to complete the course.

 edX vs Coursera Teachers & Course quality

-Couresra has partnerships with the 275+ most popular Universities and Companies to create its courses and learning programs.
+Coursera has partnerships with the 275+ most popular Universities and Companies to create its courses and learning programs.

 It has many expert instructors who have good knowledge and experience in their relevant fields.
 So, You will learn from world-class professors and industry educators from top companies like Microsoft.